Emir Abdelkader: Image and legacy

 From the beginning of his career, Abdelkader inspired admiration not only from within Algeria, but from Europeans as well, even while fighting against the French forces.
 "The generous concern, the tender sympathy" he showed to his prisoners-of-war was "almost without parallel in the annals of war", and he was careful to show respect for the private religion of any captives.

 In 1843 Jean-de-Dieu Soult declared that Abd-el-Kader was one of the three great men then living; the two others, Shamil, 3rd Imam of Dagestan and Muhammad Ali of Egypt also being Muslims.

+ʿAbd al-Qādir was involved in research that went into the Bulaq Press's 1911 third edition of Ibn Arabi's Meccan Revelations.
+This edition was based on the Konya Manuscript, Ibn Arabi's revised version of the text, and it subsequently became standard.

 The town of Elkader, Iowa in the United States is named after Abdelkader.
-The town's founders, Timothy Davis, John Thompson and Chester Sage, were impressed by his fight against French colonial power and decided to pick his name as the name for their new settlement in 1846.
+The town's founders, Timothy Davis, John Thompson, and Chester Sage, were impressed by his fight against French colonial power and decided to pick his name as the name for their new settlement in 1846.

 In 2013, the American film director Oliver Stone announced the pending production of a filmed biopic called The Emir Abd el-Kader, to be directed by Charles Burnett.
 To date the film has not been made.

 The Abd el-Kader Fellowship is a postdoctoral fellowship of The Institute for Advanced Studies in Culture at the University of Virginia.

 On 6 February 2022, a French sculpture of Abdelkader was reported vandalized on 5 February in Amboise, central France.
 The vandalism occurred amid the presidential election campaign, during which immigration and Islam have been significant issues for specific candidates.

+His great grandson Khaldoun Al-Hasani Al-Jazaeri was among those found to have been tortured and killed in Sednaya Prison in 2015.
+He was an Islamic scholar and one of the few people to have memorised all 10 readings of the Quran.
+He was a specialist in Maliki law and was a fully qualified dentist.